objenious/kitty/README.md

 `go get github.com/objenious/kitty`

-## Status: alpha - breaking changes might happen
+## Status: beta - breaking changes might happen

+*Warning: Breaking changes in 0.0.4, with the addition of transports*

 Kitty is a slightly opinionated framework based on go-kit.
 It's goal is to ease development of microservices deployed on Kubernetes (or any similar orchestration platform).